 4. Society of Financial Service Professionals

 The Society of Financial Service Professionals brings together financial professionals from different backgrounds to offer opportunities for networking and expanding their education.
-Membership in the society is open to professionals who hold designations like CFPs, chartered financial analysts (CFAs), certified public accountants (CFAs) and more.
+Membership in the society is open to professionals who hold designations like CFPs, chartered financial analysts (CFAs), certified public accountants (CPAs) and more.

 Members can enjoy special discounts and access to educational resources.
 The main highlight, however, is the chance to network with other financial professionals across different disciplines.